 - Keep your feet fixed to the ground.
 Maintain this pose for 10 seconds and come back down slowly, while breathing deeply.
 Repeat 3-5 times.

-This asana is helps unwinding the body and let’s go of some of the tension you might have been holding up.
+This asana helps unwinding the body and let’s go of some of the tension you might have been holding up.
 It is also great for fighting fatigue which is another common symptom that follows delivery.
-You will need use a wall for this pose.
+You will need to use a wall for this pose.
 Place a support (thick blankets)

 5-6 inches away from the wall.
 Sit sideways with your right side against the wall.

 - Bring your legs up to the wall and lie down with your buttocks against the wall (or as close to the wall as possible) while having your support under your torso/pelvis: all in one movement.
 Make sure to do this very slowly!

 - Your torso must be gently arched (with the support) and the base of your skull should be released from the neck.
 Get your hands out to each side with palms facing up.